Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Clemson vs. TCU BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game between the No. 24 Clemson Tigers (8-0) and TCU Horned Frogs (7-0) at Coca-Cola Coliseum has a good chance to be a close matchup, as our computer prediction projects a final score of 78-75, with Clemson coming out on top.
-Tipoff is at 4:00 PM ET on December 9.
+Saturday's game between the No. 24 Clemson Tigers (8-0) and TCU Horned Frogs (7-0) squaring off at Coca-Cola Coliseum has a projected final score of 78-75 (based on our computer prediction) in favor of Clemson, so expect a tight matchup.
+The game will begin at 4:00 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!